 Full transparency.
 We provide detailed monthly and quarterly reporting to show exactly where we are getting your backlinks, and the impact they are having on your DA, traffic, and keyword rankings.
 Every technique we use is fully white hat.

-We work exclusively with tech and internet-based businesses such as software, e-Commerce, and internet-enabled services.
+We work across a range of verticals including tech, software, e-Commerce, and manufacturing.
 80% of our clients are B2B, 20% are B2C.

 We also provide white label backlinks to a select group of marketing agencies, learn more about becoming a white-label partner.

 "working with Inbound River was awesome!
 They totally know their stuff when it comes to link building and they delivered!"

 In this post we reverse-engineer some of our client's competitors to see what kind of content they are creating and how that translates to new revenueRead story

 Backlinks, also known as inbound links, are links from one website to another.
 The more backlinks a website has from other websites, the higher that website will rank in Google and other search engines.
 From the perspective of search engines, backlinks represent a “vote” for your website.
 The more “votes" you have, the more useful Google and other major search engines will deem your site to be.
 When showing search results, they will display your content higher as a result.

 This is not a new thing.
 In fact, it’s been the primary basis for Google’s algorithm since the start.
 It makes sense.
 Search engines don't have the ability to read and judge a website’s credibility and relevance on its own.
 The next best thing they can do is to leverage the power of "social proof."
 If many other reputable sites think this one is worth linking to, it must be good.
 It’s an internet popularity contest.